vmware-tanzu/velero/ADOPTERS.md

 - [OADP (OpenShift API for Data Protection) Operator][53]: This operator sets up and installs Velero on the OpenShift platform, allowing users to backup and restore applications.

 **[Dell EMC][70]**
-For Kubernetes environments, [PowerProtect Data Manager][71] leverages the Container Storage Interface (CSI) framework to take snapshots to back up the persistent data or the data that the application creates e.g. databases.
+For Kubernetes environments, [PowerProtect Data Manager][71] leverages the Container Storage Interface (CSI) framework to take snapshots to backup the persistent data or the data that the application creates e.g. databases.
 [Dell EMC leverages Velero][72] to backup the namespace configuration files (also known as Namespace meta data) for enterprise grade data protection.

 **[SIGHUP][80]**
 SIGHUP integrates Velero in its [Fury Kubernetes Distribution][81] providing predefined schedules and configurations to ensure an optimized disaster recovery experience.